-1 Community Strategic Plan
+Planning principles The four broad planning principles are as follows:

-PLANNING PRINCIPLES
+1. Our place Our Place seeks to establish more liveable and healthy communities that have pride of place, community cohesion and a sense of safety and security.

-The four broad planning principles are as follows:
+2. Our environment Our Environment seeks to ensure communities are sustainable and characterised by an appreciation of our natural surroundings and how it contributes to our unique lifestyle.

-1. Our Place Our Place seeks to establish more livable and healthy communities that have pride of place, community cohesion and a sense of safety and security.
-2. Our Environment Our Environment seeks to ensure communities are sustainable and characterised by an appreciation of our natural surroundings and how it contributes to our unique lifestyle.
-3. Our Connection Our Connection seeks to create connected communities that have ease of access and support a mobile and healthy population that is motivated to participate.
-4. Our Business Our Business seeks to promote a productive community working towards enabling positive investment and growing employment opportunities.
+3. Our connection Our Connection seeks to create connected communities that have ease of access and support a mobile and healthy population that is motivated to participate.

+4. Our business Our Business seeks to promote a productive community working towards enabling positive investment and growing employment opportunities.
 The Eurobodalla Structure Plan on the preceding pages illustrates the vision and planning priorities of the Statement.
+Strategic alignment